davidenascivera/BachelorThesis/README.md

 This project is open-source under the **MIT License**.
 Feel free to modify and adapt the design for your specific needs.
 """

-# Save the content to a markdown file
-file_path = '/mnt/data/README.md'
-with open(file_path, 'w') as f:
-    f.write(readme_content)

-file_path  # Return the file path so the user can download it.